ILIAS-eLearning/ILIAS/docs/documentation/contributing.md

 community for a concrete proposal of some code or some guideline.
 Do not use PRs to the ILIAS-repository as a general working space for incomplete features or ideas.
 Prefer other measures like workshops or VCs for discussion about ideas or approaches.
-If you are positive that you definitely need to open a PR as a draft, use the "Draft"-status of GitHub for these kind of PRs to prevent them from being merged accidentially.
-This status can only be set when the PR is created!
+If you are positive that you definitely need to open a PR as a draft, prefix the summary with "WIP -"" for these kind of PRs to prevent them from being merged accidentially.

 <a name="list-of-labels"></a>
 ## List of Labels